 - creates and promotes beginning and advanced level educational programs for CS-SIS that reflect the needs of the membership:

-- through the AALL Continuing Professional Education Committee, offers webinars of interest to CS members and also to AALL as a whole
+- Through the AALL Continuing Professional Education Committee, offers webinars of interest to CS members and also to AALL members

-- arranges for a speaker for the business meeting as directed by the CS Chair
+- If requested by the CS Chair, arranges for a speaker for the virtual business meeting

 - Creates and provides remote educational opportunities such as screencasts of Cool Tools presented at the Annual Meeting